SylvainSoKette/vmachine/README.md

 A virtual machine designed to learn about cpu architecture.

+## Why ?

+I made this virtual machine to confirm that I understood how computer and cpu worked.
+As a side effect, I guess it can also be used to learn about cpu architectures, machine code, assembly and compilers !

+This is the very first version, a proof of concept.
+I plan to

 ## Architecture

 - 16 bytes memory
-- 8 bits instruction register, but in reality 4 bits IR and 4 bit MOD.
+- "8 bits" architecture : 8 bits instruction register, but in reality 4 bits IR and 4 bit MOD.
 - 4 bits accumulator
 - 4 bits program counter